Millions of Canadians have life insurance, but roughly 70% are not sure if their policy provides their family with enough coverage.

 The larger the death benefit, the greater the monthly premiums.
 While we all would like to leave as much money to our family as possible, we must be realistic.
 There’s no point in signing up for a $5 million life policy if you can’t afford the premiums without stretching your budget to the limit.
 Sooner or later you’ll miss payments, which may cause your policy to lapse.
 Nobody wants that.

-It’s important you select a policy that provides adequate protection to your family but also fits your current budget.
-And often the best way to calculate how much life insurance coverage you may need is by asking the intended beneficiaries how they plan to use the payout.
+It’s important you select a life insurance company that provides adequate protection to your family but also fits your current budget.
+And often the best way to calculate how much life insurance you may need is by asking your intended beneficiaries how they plan to use the payout.

 Once the insurer pays out the policy proceeds to a beneficiary, they are free to use the money any way they like.
 They can use the payout to settle a large debt or cover everyday expenses or both.
 If they want, they can even set the money aside for higher education or charity.
 In short, there’s no right or wrong way to use a death benefit amount.